 Long term nutritional support (weeks or months), can be used to provide nutritional support for cats at home for cats with oropharyngeal or esophageal disease.

-The jejunostomy bypasses the upper gastrointestinal tract (esophagus, stomach and duodenum) and are placed under general anesthesia through the abdominal wall and into the small intestine.
+The jejunostomy bypasses the upper gastrointestinal tract (esophagus, stomach, and duodenum) and is placed under general anesthesia through the abdominal wall and into the small intestine.
 The use of a jejunostomy tube is generally restricted to hospitalised cats.

 Cats who are unable to tolerate gastric feeding who have normal jejunal, ileal, and colonic function.
 Small intestinal obstructions, cancer and severe pancreatitis.